githubuniverseworkshops/codeql/workshop-2022/README.md

 ### Problem statement

-In this workshop we will look for _URL redirection vulnerabilities_ in Ruby code using the Ruby on Rails framework.
-The example that we will find was a potential vulnerability in the open-source project management software OpenProject, which was introduced in a pull request, identified by CodeQL static analysis on the PR, diagnosed during PR review, and fixed before the PR was merged.
-It remained a potential problem, not a real vulnerability, thanks to the efforts of the project maintainers.
+In this workshop we will look for _URL redirection vulnerabilities_ in Ruby code that uses the Ruby on Rails framework.
+Such vulnerabilities can occur in web applications when a URL string that is controlled by an external user makes its way to application code that redirects the current user's browser to the supplied URL.

+The example that we will find was a potential vulnerability in the open-source project management software [OpenProject](https://github.com/opf/openproject), which was introduced in a pull request, identified by CodeQL static analysis on the PR, diagnosed during PR review, and fixed before the PR was merged.
+Note that it remained a potential problem, not a real vulnerability, thanks to the efforts of the project maintainers and a safe default setting built into Rails 7.
 However, it is a good example to help us understand and detect serious URL redirection vulnerabilities that may occur elsewhere.

+(OpenProject is licensed under the [GNU GPL v3.0](https://github.com/opf/openproject/blob/dev/LICENSE).)

 The workshop is split into several steps.
 You can write one query per step, or work with a single query that you refine at each step.
 Each step has a **hint** that describes useful classes and predicates in the CodeQL standard libraries for Ruby.